Associate Professor of Urbanism

 Designing Urban Transformation.
-Routledge: New York, forthcoming November 2013, 300 pages.
+Routledge: New York and London, November 2013.

 “From Dichotomy to Dialectic: Practicing Theory in Urban Design,” Journal of Urban Design, volume 16, issue 2, 2011, pages 257-278.